FAQ – Enrollment

 The primary goal of a Montessori environment is to create a culture of consistency, order, independence and empowerment.
 Attending only two or three days per week makes creating such a classroom culture much more difficult to achieve and much more difficult for a child who attends only off and on to embrace and get the most from.
 In addition, if only two or three days per week are offered, a Montessori teacher would be required to track and work with many more total students and families.
 By having students attend more consistently, the bonds between teacher and child/teacher and family are stronger and the Montessori teacher can concentrate on a more reasonable total number of pupils each school year and focus on each students’ needs more effectively.

-However, as a way to allow younger students to get ready for a more consistent routine, we have a Prep Program, which is intended for new students ages 2-1/2 to 3 years old.
-It is offered as a two, three or five-morning per week program (2 days on Th/F, 3 days on M/T/W only).
+As a way to allow younger students to get ready for a more consistent routine, we have a Prep Program, which is intended for new students ages 2-1/2 to 3 years old.
+It is offered as a four or five-morning per week program.
 The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori age 3-6 class.
 Students enrolled in the Prep Program may enroll in the Montessori preschool program the following school year or may be ready to join a preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition) as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.

 We find that students do best when their schedule is as consistent as possible and will work with you to try to find the optimal schedule for your child.

-Montessori classes are five days per week.
-Our Enrichment program can accommodate students who are enrolled five half days in a Montessori class to add one, two, three, four or five half days in addition to their five half day schedule.
-There may be a limited number of four-day afternoon spaces for preschool aged children available unless all spaces have been taken by students attending five days per week.
-Kindergarten students must attend five days per week.
+Montessori classes are available as five-day-per-week morning only or five-day-per-week full day options.
+There may be a limited number of four-day afternoon spaces for preschool-aged children available unless all spaces have been taken by students attending five days per week.

-Our Prep Program (starting fall 2015-2016 school year) is for new students ages 2-1/2 to 3 years old.
-It is offered as a two, three or five morning per week program (2 days on Th/F, 3 days on M/T/W only).
-The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori preschool/kindergarten class.
-Students enrolled in the Prep Program may enroll in the Montessori preschool program the following school year or may be ready to join a preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition) as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.
+Our Prep Program is for new students who are starting at age 2-1/2 to 3 years old.
+It is offered as a four or five morning per week program.
+The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori Preschool/Kindergarten class.
+Students enrolled in the Prep Program may enroll in the Montessori Preschool program the following school year or may be ready to join the preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.

 Registration fees and tuition deposits are nonrefundable.
-Enrollment is a commitment for the entire school year and the commitment you make when you enroll your child in turn allows the school to make commitments to teachers and fulfill the many financial obligations the school must take on to provide your child’s space in school.
+Enrollment is a commitment for the entire school year and the commitment you make when you enroll your child, in turn, allows the school to make commitments to teachers and fulfill the many financial obligations the school must take on to provide your child’s space in the school.

 Once your child has been enrolled, we honor our commitment to you by ensuring your child’s space for the school year.
-This often means turning away other students who would have enrolled for your child’s space had it been available.
-For this reason, please make sure you have made your decision to attend Sammamish Montessori School prior to submitting an enrollment form for your child.
-Please notify the school in writing as soon as possible (before August 1 prior to the school year) if you plan to withdraw your child from the school year in order to release yourself from future tuition obligations.
+This often means turning away other students who would have enrolled in your child’s space had it been available.
+For this reason, please make sure you have made your decision to attend Sammamish Montessori School prior to submitting an enrollment contract for your child.
+Please notify the school in writing as soon as possible (before August 1 of the upcoming school year) if you plan to withdraw your child from the upcoming school year to release yourself from future tuition obligations (September onwards).

-If you have to withdraw during the school year, you must provide written notice at least one month in advance of the first day of the month of your withdrawal, or if you are unable to provide one-month written notice of withdrawal, you must pay one tuition installment in lieu of notice.
-The deposit paid to secure your child’s space is nonrefundable and cannot be applied as your one month tuition payment in lieu of notice.
+If you withdraw during the school year, you must provide written notice at least one month in advance of the first day of the month of your withdrawal (for instance, if leaving March 12, you would need to provide notice by February 1).
+If you are unable to provide one-month written notice of withdrawal, you must pay one tuition installment in lieu of notice.

 The primary Montessori curriculum is a 3-year cycle.
 The third year, or kindergarten year, is when all the learning that has taken place in the previous two years reaches fruition and a child’s knowledge begins to fall into place.
 Your child will be challenged to reach his/her potential by his/her Montessori teacher who knows your child incredibly well and so can provide precisely what is needed next.
 Children build upon what they have learned, experience rapid academic and social growth and their skill level dramatically increases when they are given the opportunity to consolidate their knowledge within the Montessori classroom.
 Third year students are ready to explode into more complex learning and discovery and they delve into a wealth of new and interesting materials.
 They are guided to take on more and more complex work, begin to learn time management skills and have an increased set of expectations and privileges in the classroom.
 These older children also reinforce their academic skills by helping another child, a well-documented way to consolidate knowledge.